ovh/docs/pages/platform/ai/notebook_tuto_10_create_chatbot/guide.en-gb.md

 > [!primary]
 >
-> Note that the repository git don't have to be added because it is already present when you create an AI Notebook.
+> Note that the **GitHub** repository don't have to be added because it is already present when you create an AI Notebook.
 >

 Your notebook is ready, you can connect to him.